 - Compositions submitted must be unpublished (not published by a commercial publishing house) and should not have been previously awarded at MIGF.

-- Previously submitted compositions (with the exception of winning compositions) for the past MIGF competitions may be re-submitted with a different pseudonym.
+- Previously submitted compositions (except for winning compositions) for the past MIGF competitions may be re-submitted with a different pseudonym.

 Application Fee: $25 for each work.
 Multiple works may be submitted (each additional work must be accompanied by an additional application fee).